-In his report, the committee suggested that Section 8 of the Act of 1940 and its concomitant provision in English Law had suffered some judicial criticism and should be amended.
+In his report, the committee suggested that s.
+8 of the Act of 1940 and its concomitant provision in English Law had suffered some judicial criticism and should be amended.
 To reenact a provision that is "simple, elegant and with the least amount of ambiguity," the committee turned to Australian Trademark Law.
+The final language of the renewed provision was adopted from s.28 of the Australian Trade Marks Act 1955.
+65

-The final language of the renewed provision was adopted from Section 28 of the Australian Trade Marks Act, 1955.65 The resultant provision, Section 11(c) of the Act of 1958 prohibited the registration of marks which "comprises or contains scandalous or obscene matter."
-The Trade Marks and Merchandise Marks Act, 1958 has since been repealed by the Trade Marks Act, 1999.66 However, the statutory language concerning the ban against obscene and scandalous marks remains unrevised, and follows the Australian statutory language.67
+The resultant provision, s,11(c) of the Act of 1958 prohibited the registration of marks which "comprises or contains scandalous or obscene matter."
+The Trade Marks and Merchandise Marks Act, 1958 has since been repealed by the Trade Marks Act, 1999.
+However, the statutory language concerning the ban against obscene and scandalous marks remains unrevised, and follows the Australian statutory language.

-While an unabridged version of the prohibition against registration of scandalous or obscene marks has survived in Indian law for over four decades, no judicial decisions have interpreted or examined the scope and the meaning of the provision.68 The lack of judicial commentary and minimal academic engagement with the issue adds to the confusion and incoherency regarding the meaning and interpretation of the terms 'scandalous' and 'obscene.'
+While an unabridged version of the prohibition against registration of scandalous or obscene marks has survived in Indian law for over four decades, no judicial decisions have interpreted or examined the scope and the meaning of the provision.
+The lack of judicial commentary and minimal academic engagement with the issue adds to the confusion and incoherency regarding the meaning and interpretation of the terms 'scandalous' and 'obscene.'

-In investigating the legislative origins of Indian trademark law and interpreting the term 'scandalous,' Australian trademark law emerges as the closest linguistic parallel.69
+In investigating the legislative origins of Indian trademark law and interpreting the term 'scandalous,' Australian trademark law emerges as the closest linguistic parallel.
+Consequently, the following section examines the interpretation of 'scandalous' in Australian law.
+While these stipulations cannot be superimposed on Indian law, in light of the absolute dearth of judicial engagement with the provision in Indian law, the Australian law provides essential guidelines.